KlymenkoAleksandr/Resume/readme.md

 ## Rezume template
-You can live page on [GitHub](https://klymenkoaleksandr.github.io/Resume/)
+You can see live page on [GitHub](https://klymenkoaleksandr.github.io/Resume/)